hehol/t38modem/ReadMe.txt

 @ - dial the called number part collected before first @, wait till the call
     answered and play the called number part collected after last @.
-    Implicitly '@' will continue of called number (see 4.3.2).
+    Implicitly '@' will continue dialing of called number (see 4.3.2).

 Examples: